Manage Trigger Rules

 When creating or editing an Execute trigger rule, in the Function box, enter a JavaScript function to execute in the user’s browser.

-• You recently deprecated the ACME CTRLR product, but realize that your support agents still search for it.
-To make sure that all your agents are aware of that recent change, you configured the deprecatedProduct() JavaScript function in your search interface to ask them to confirm their query when they’re about to send the ACME ctrlr query:
+• Suppose you recently deprecated the ACME CTRLR product, but realize that your support agents still search for it.
+To make sure that all your agents are aware of that recent change, you configured the deprecatedProduct() function in your search interface to alert them when they’re about to send the ACME ctrlr query.

 execute trigger rule in the Administration Console